Brankale/GameWishlist/README.md

   <img src="https://user-images.githubusercontent.com/45881310/115078007-4831bb80-9eff-11eb-8b05-fcec6b5bad3a.jpg" width="200" />
 </div>

+## ❗ App doesn't work anymore ❗
+On September 2021 big changes have been done to the gamestop website and now the app is no longer capable to retrieve any kind of information from it.
+If you really want to use the app, [here](https://github.com/Brankale/gamestop_website_scraper) you can find the new website parser.
+The parser is not updated to support the new changes but you can easily modify it in order to do so, you just need to know a little about HTML, Java and Jsoup.
+Then you must update this project and generate a new APK.

 ## ⚠ Warnings ⚠
-- This is not an official app
+- This is NOT an official app
 - This app is available for Android 5.0 and above
 - Currently ONLY Gamestop italy is supported
-- This app does make use of a html parser written by myself but superseeded by [this](https://github.com/Brankale/gamestop_website_scraper) stand-alone version.
-However this new version is still work in progress and currently I don't have any plan to continue it.
+- This app uses a html parser hardcoded in the app.
+The parser was then rewritten as a standalone [project](https://github.com/Brankale/gamestop_website_scraper).

 ## Features:
 - Dark / Light theme